pterolex/presentation-building-js-compiler/README.md

-# Build your own React Native
+# Building a JavaScript compiler